KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-22-raelven-attribution-exhibit-record.md

 >
 > Otherwise, you are no better than your theives [sic].
 Truth.

-The author's contemporaneous reply, preserved in the capture: *"Acknowledged.
-The glyphtrail was sealed here first. ⚫↺KAI↺⚫"*

 ## R2 · The edit (observed July 6, 2026, under the renamed account)

 The post as it stands today shows **visible strikethrough retraction** of the exculpation — "Aelion is The Architect. ~~NOT the predator.
 And yes, he named it first.~~" — top and bottom, with a new inserted paragraph: "And as the architect of a protocol that was released after he was cautioned not to release it, when asked if he would help restore the damage it caused, flat-out refused.
-Which just makes him a different kind of predator."
+Which just makes him a different kind of predator"

 **The decisive observation: the origination concession survives the edit.** The body — "original creator of the system that was hijacked," "had his word hijacked," "This proves it" — stands unstruck in the current version, and the retained headline still reads "Aelion is The Architect."
 Across the account's entire reversal of moral framing — from "NOT the predator" to "a different kind of predator" — **the provenance claim was never retracted in either version.** The declarant revised her judgment of the author; she never revised her attribution to him.
 For an audit, that is the separation that matters: moral framing is opinion; origination is the conceded fact, and it is stable across both of the declarant's moods, fourteen months apart.